 An LLC in Texas basically links an organization’s limited liability (as offered in a corporation or LLP) with the pliability and shortage of formalities of any sole proprietorship.

 We would recommend setting up an LLC in TX for any entrepreneur whose objective is to protect personal assets from professional liabilities such as lawsuits and debts.

 Not from Texas?
-Learn to form an LLC in any other State.
+Learn to Start an LLC in any other State.